MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 Depending on your needs, choose one of the following options:

 - [Create a new app registration](#create-a-new-app-registration)
-  If you have an iOS app that hasn’t been previously integrated with the Intune App SDK for iOS, or the Microsoft Authentication Library (MSAL), then you'll need to create a new app registration.
+  If you have an iOS app that hasn’t been previously integrated with the Intune App SDK for iOS, or the Microsoft Authentication Library (MSAL), then you need to create a new app registration.
 The steps to create a new app registration include:

-  - App registration.
+  - App registration
-  - Authentication configuration.
+  - Authentication configuration
-  - Adding API Permissions.
+  - Adding API Permissions
-  - Token configuration.
+  - Token configuration
   - Verify using Integration assistant

 - [Update an existing app registration](#update-an-existing-app-registration)
-  If you have an iOS app that has been previously integrated with the Intune App SDK for iOS, then you'll need to review and update the existing app registration.
+  If you have an iOS app that previously integrated with the Intune App SDK for iOS, then you need to review and update the existing app registration.

 #### Create a new app registration